-We at The Haus have longtime been fans of the black and white photography and experimental curation of Vaagner.
+We at The Haus have longtime been fans of the black and white photography and experimental curation of record label, Vaagner.
 As we proudly unveil our 'Fallen Angels' collaboration, we discuss his work, past, present and future.

 - - -